Deardorff's Glossary of International Economics

 Industrial concentration The extent to which a small number of firms dominates an industry, often measured by a concentration ratio or by a Herfindahl index.
 Concentration is, in effect, the opposite of competition, although in an open economy imports complicate the relationship.

-Industrial policy Government policy to influence which industries expand and, perhaps implicitly, which contract, via subsidies, tax breaks, and other aids for favored industries.
+Industrial policy Government policy to influence which industries expand and, perhaps implicitly, which contract, via subsidies, tax breaks, and other aids to favored industries.
 The purpose, aside from political favor, may be to foster competitive advantage where there are beneficial externalities and/or scale economies.

 Industrialization The establishment and subsequent growth of industrial production in a country, usually meaning heavy manufacturing.

 Inelastic offer curve An offer curve with inelastic demand for imports.
-That inelasticity implies that exports decline as imports increase, and it therefore means that the offer curve is backward bending.
+That inelasticity implies that exports decline as imports increase, and therefore that the offer curve is backward bending.
 Strictly speaking, the natural definition of an offer curve's elasticity would be negative in this case, not just less than one, but that definition is seldom used.

 Inequality Differences in per capita income or household income across populations within a country or across countries.